BcKarolinaSeidlova/100DOC/README.md

 # Portfolio site
 This site was created by Karolina Seidlova (hereinafter _me_) as a one of the projects in Udacity nanodegree program.
 The portfolio page contains information about me, my web projects and contacts.
-It's online version is on seidka.unas.cz
+It's online version is on [GitHub](https://bckarolinaseidlova.github.io/portfolio/)

 ## Used languages
 - **HTML**